DeloitteAU/react-habitat/readme.md

 **If you are using Redux**

-You will need to use a different container from the [react-habitat-redux library](https://github.com/DeloitteDigitalAPAC/react-habitat-rexux).
-Then you may continue with step 2 below.
+You will need to use a different container.
+Please install & configure the [react-habitat-redux library](https://github.com/DeloitteDigitalAPAC/react-habitat-rexux).
+Then continue with step 2 below.

 #### 2. Application execution - render your components